MooFouad/MooFouad/README.md

 };
 ```

-I'm a passionate developer seeking **remote opportunities with international teams** or local positions in Egypt.
+I'm a passionate developer seeking **remote opportunities with international teams** or local positions in Riyadh, Saudi Arabia.
 I specialize in creating modern, responsive web applications with clean code and best practices.

 ---